bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ### Provide shipping rates to BigCommerce

 When BigCommerce needs shipping rates, BigCommerce checks its internal cache for valid entries.
-If valid entries are present, BigCommerce uses these entries and does not make a request to your carrier.
 If a valid cache entry does not exist, BigCommerce makes a request to the [Quote URL](#your-service-urls) that you provided.
-The request will include details of the items to be shipped, the shipping origin, the shipping destination, and [connection or zone settings options](#configuration-fields) for your carrier.
-Note that the `code` for each connection and settings option is included in the request under the `connection_options` and `zone_options` objects, respectively.
+The request includes the `code` for any [connection and zone settings options](#configuration-fields).
 Your carrier must then respond with shipping quote(s).
 For more info, see the [Request shipping rates](/api-reference/providers/shipping-provider-api/shipping-provider/requestshippingrates) endpoint.

 <!--
 type: tab